 The use of the words “Bucket Shop” isn’t a word we chose to use to get you to read this article.
 It was actually defined by the US supreme court in 1906.

 “an establishment, nominally for the transaction of a stock exchange business, or business of similar character, but really for the registration of bets, or wagers, usually for small amounts, on the rise or fall of the prices of stocks, grain, oil, etc., there being no transfer or delivery of the stock or commodities nominally dealt in" Gatewood v.
 North Carolina, 27 S.Ct 167, 168 (1906).

 Jessie Livermore the famous Speculator used to trade at bucket shops until he started to make money then the bucket shops started not allowing him to trade as he was successful and their business is built on ensuring traders lost.
 You might hear of similar stories online about CFD brokers closing profitable trading accounts with interesting reasons as to why, although difficult to validate.

 The NCAs’ analyses of CFDs indicates that across the EU, the average retail losses per client were ranging from €1,600 to €29,000.
 We are now also seeing a Ban on alot of online advertising search engines and social media platforms for CFD to try and protect Retail Traders.

 The best advice you will hear a lot is learn from the professionals or what the funds are doing.
 This is why TraderEquity is the best place to learn.

-Please Note: We can NOT accept any US-based traders, this restriction is based on their location rather than their nationality and we can NOT accept any Canadian based traders directly.
+Please Note: We can NOT accept any US or Canadian based traders, this restriction is based on their location rather than their nationality.